Rear Adm. Richard Seif visits USS Frank Cable

 APRA HARBOR, Guam (April 3, 2024) – Rear Adm.
-Richard Seif, Commander, Submarine Force, U.S. Pacific Fleet, left speaks with members of the crew of the Emory S. Land-class submarine tender USS Frank Cable (AS 40) following an all hands call on Polaris Point in Apra Harbor, Guam, April 3, 2024.
+Richard Seif, Commander, Submarine Force, U.S. Pacific Fleet, addresses the crew of the Emory S. Land-class submarine tender USS Frank Cable (AS 40) during an all-hands call on Polaris Point in Apra Harbor, Guam, April 3, 2024.
 Frank Cable, forward-deployed to the island of Guam, repairs, rearms, and re-provisions submarines and surface vessels in the Indo-Pacific region.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Kaitlyn E. Eads)

 |Date Taken: